Yannick Schwaller: Men's

 Out of juniors, Schwaller continued competing on the World Curling Tour skipping his team of Meier, Keller and Marcel Käufeler.
-They did not have very much success in their first season together and Reto Keller was replaced by Michael Brunner for the 2017–18 season.
+They did not have very much success in their first season together, and Reto Keller was replaced by Michael Brunner for the 2017–18 season.
 They won their first tour event at the 2017 Qinghai International, losing only one game en route to claiming the title.
 They also reached the finals of both the DeKalb Superspiel and the Aberdeen International Curling Championship as well as the semifinals of the Oakville Fall Classic and the German Masters.
 The team also had a strong performance at the 2018 Swiss Men's Curling Championship, finishing the round robin in first place with a 9–1 record.
-They then won the 1 vs. 2 page playoff game to qualify for the final where they faced the Marc Pfister rink.
+They then won the 1 vs. 2 page playoff game to qualify for the final, where they faced the Marc Pfister rink.
 After beating Team Pfister in both the round robin and page playoff game, they lost 7–5 in the championship final, settling for second.

 Team Schwaller won two more tour events during the 2018–19 season, the Stu Sells Oakville Tankard and the Schweizer Cup.
 Because of their success from the previous season, the team joined the elite ranks and competed in their first ever Grand Slam of Curling events.
-They played in the 2018 Masters, 2018 National and the 2019 Champions Cup, however, missed the playoffs at all three events.
+They played in the 2018 Masters, 2018 National, and the 2019 Champions Cup; however, they missed the playoffs at all three events.
 The team also played in three legs of the Curling World Cup.
 In the second leg, they finished in seventh place with a 2–4 record.
 In the third leg, they finished in fourth with a 4–2 record and in the grand final, they went 3–3.
-At the Swiss Men's Championship, the team finished second in the round robin with a 6–1 record but was able to avenge that loss in the 1 vs. 2 page playoff game by defeating the Peter de Cruz rink.
+At the Swiss Men's Championship, the team finished second in the round robin with a 6–1 record but avenged that loss in the 1 vs. 2 page playoff game by defeating the Peter de Cruz rink.
 In the final, they once again played Team de Cruz where they lost in an extra end 8–7.
 Also during the 2018–19 season, Schwaller and his team competed in the 2019 Winter Universiade.
 There, they went 6–3 through the round robin and won their qualification game before losing both the semifinal and bronze medal games, settling for fourth.